Dave864/rshell/src/README.md

   Token 3: not
   Token 4:
   ```
-  From this we see that `strtok` was able to get the last token, even though the delimiter was not in it, and
+  From this we see that `strtok` is able to get the last token, even though the delimiter was not in it, and
   that the function is able to handle the case of an empty string.

   In **One Small Step for String** it was stated that to get the token, `strtok` looks for the first substring